beefyfinance/beefy-dot-com/src/content/blog/beefy-partners-with-fuse-and-launches-its-first-vaults-on-the-blockchain.md

 ### Working together

 We have been working with Fuse since November, developing the best partnership for both ecosystems beyond simple co-marketing.
-100,000 FUSE tokens are now in the hands of Beefy Finance to create our **Beefy validator for the chain, strengthening its decentralization.** Both projects will also provide $BIFI and $FUSE in equal parts to create a $BIFI-FUSE LP on [fuse.fi](http://fuse.fi).
+100,000 FUSE tokens are now in the hands of Beefy to create our **Beefy validator for the chain, strengthening its decentralization.** Both projects will also provide $BIFI and $FUSE in equal parts to create a $BIFI-FUSE LP on [fuse.fi](http://fuse.fi).
 This will allow Fuse users to buy and sell $BIFI on the blockchain’s biggest DEX.

 When it comes to bridging, [Multichain.io](http://multichain.io) (formerly Anyswap) has already deployed contracts to bridge **$BIFI** to Fuse.
 It’s official… **$BIFI** is now on 11 chains.
 As always, the supply stays the same (80,000 **$BIFI**) so there’s never any inflation.